Joni Mitchell: Early life and education

 Mitchell wanted to play the guitar, but as her mother associated the instrument with country music and disapproved of its hillbilly associations, she initially settled for the ukulele.
 Eventually she taught herself guitar from a Pete Seeger songbook.
 Polio had weakened her left hand, so she devised alternative tunings to compensate; she later used these tunings to create nonstandard approaches to harmony and structure in her songwriting.

+A plaque (on sidewalk, right) in Saskatoon commemorates the spot on Broadway Avenue where she made her first professional performance in 1962 at the Louis Riel coffeehouse.

 Mitchell started singing with her friends at bonfires around Waskesiu Lake, northwest of Prince Albert, Saskatchewan.
 She widened her repertoire to include her favourite performers, such as Édith Piaf and Miles Davis, at age 18.
 Her first paid performance was on October 31, 1962, at a Saskatoon club that featured folk and jazz performers.
 Although she never performed jazz herself in those days, Mitchell and her friends sought out gigs by jazz musicians.
 Mitchell said, "My jazz background began with one of the early Lambert, Hendricks and Ross albums."
 That album, The Hottest New Group in Jazz, was hard to find in Canada, she says, "so I saved up and bought it at a bootleg price.
 I considered that album to be my Beatles.
 I learned every song off of it, and I don't think there is another album anywhere—including my own—on which I know every note and word of every song."
+Her hit "Twisted" was a track on that album.

 After graduating from high school at Aden Bowman Collegiate in Saskatoon, Mitchell took art classes at the Saskatoon Technical Collegiate with abstract expressionist painter Henry Bonli and left home to attend the Alberta College of Art in Calgary for the 1963–64 school year.
 She felt disillusioned about the high priority given to technical skill over free-class creativity there, and felt out of step with the trend toward pure abstraction and the tendency to move into commercial art.
-She dropped out of school after a year at age 20, due to an unexpected pregnancy (with her daughter Kilauren).
+She dropped out of school after a year at age 20 when she unexpectedly became pregnant with her daughter Kilauren.
 She then started playing music in the nightclubs of Canada.